What is Technical Debt and How to Manage it?

 5. Refer to Automated Testing Activities

 Automated testing involves using software tools to detect bugs and errors in the system, double-check the code, and validate the quality of the software.
-Software developers, as well as dedicated QA engineers, are typically responsible for conducting automated testing alongside their regular development activities.
+Software Developers, as well as dedicated QA Engineers, are typically responsible for conducting automated testing alongside their regular development activities.

 The use of automation transforms quality control because it eliminates the need for manual testing, which speeds up issue detection and reduces the chance of human error.
 Also, automated tests allow QA teams to work on more sensitive issues that require human expertise.
 Automated testing accelerates the bug detection process and reduces human intervention, negating technical debt.